-The rate applicable to agricultural properties used solely for agricultural/farming purposes only will be calculated on a ratio of 1: 0.25 to residential properties, in line with Regulation Gazette No. 32061 of March 2009.
-The rate takes into account the socio - economic contributions that farmers make with respect to job creation, accommodation, provision of services etc
+The rate applicable to farm properties used for agricultural purposes only will be calculated on a ratio of 1: 0.25 to residential properties, in line with Regulation Gazette No. 32061 of March 2009.
+"The rate takes into account the socio-economic contributions that farmers make with respect to job creation, accommodation, provision of services etc

-The 40% rebate applicable to residential properties will also be applicable to farm properties used for residential purposes.
+The 40% rebate applicable to residential properties will be applicable to farm properties used for residential purposes.
 No rebate will be applicable to farm properties used for business and commercial purposes.